markgbeckett/jupiter_ace/maze/README.md

 The location of the start of the maze-state information is fixed, at 30 bytes past the end of the dictionary.
 In the source code, you will often see the calculation ``HERE 30 +`` used to find this location.
 For the 'medium' and 'large' maze, the state is stored in a series of 32x21 sections.
 The variables U and V record which maze section is current, indexed from 1 (confusingly, column and row, respectively).
 The meaning of current is dependent on which part of the game is active, though generally it is the section where the action is taking place (e.g., in which the mouse is located, when solving the maze).
 Also, the variable W stores the address of the start of that section in the maze-state information.

-The vslue of W could be worked out using the following Forth snippet (noting that the variable Z holds the size specified by the user in Step 2):
+The value of W could be worked out using the following Forth snippet (noting that the variable Z holds the size specified by the user in Step 2):

 ```
  ...